Stemoscope PRO - Best electronic stethoscope for hearing impaired or hard of hearing

 Stemoscope PRO is friendly to both medical professionals with mild hearing impairment who just need some auscultation sound amplification and those with severe hearing loss who wear hearing aids.
 For simple sound amplification, Stemoscope PRO can be used very conveniently with popular Bluetooth earbuds.
 If hearing aids are used, Stemoscope PRO Bluetooth stethoscope is also the best choice.
-There are three possible ways that Stemoscope PRO can stream the auscultation sounds to Bluetooth hearing aids, depending on the hearing aids brands and models.
+There are four possible ways that Stemoscope PRO can work with Bluetooth hearing aids, depending on the hearing aids brands and models.
 At the end of this page, there is a flow chart to find out the best option for you.

 Use Stemoscope PRO with Bluetooth earbuds